 Boeing has agreed to pay $243.6 million in criminal penalties, plus $500 million more to a crash-victim beneficiaries fund.
-A separate $1.77 billion compensation payment to Max customers has already been paid and factored into the company’s earnings, bringing the total criminal penalty to more than $2.5 billion.This piece has been shortlisted for a 2021 Aerospace Media Award.
+A separate $1.77 billion compensation payment to Max customers has already been paid and factored into the company’s earnings, bringing the total criminal penalty to more than $2.5 billion.This article won a 2021 Aerospace Media Award.
 Subscribe to TAC

 Yet, the agreement focuses narrowly on the conduct of the two Boeing technical pilots.
 The DOJ noted in court filings that “the misconduct was neither pervasive across the organization, nor undertaken by a large number of employees, nor facilitated by senior management.”

 The agreement with the DOJ is a partial conclusion to the 20-month long grounding that followed the second Max crash and resulted in an overhaul of flight control software and training programs for the aircraft.
 The 737 Max re-entered service on Dec.
 9 with Brazil’s GOL Linhas Aereas and in the U.S. with American Airlines on Dec.
 29.